ihhub/fheroes2/docs/TRANSLATION.md

 been implemented, then code for that will need to be written.

-# Editing translations - Before you start
+## Editing translations - Before you start

 Before start, you will have to prepare your working environment: fork the fheroes2 repository and prepare an application where you will edit your translation.
 Then you will have to create a branch.
 Now you can provide the translation.
-After you finish your work, and you are happy to share it, you will have to prepare a Pull Request.
+After you finish your work, and you are happy to share it, you will have to prepare a pull request.

-## Fork the fheroes2 repository
+### Fork the fheroes2 repository

 A fork is your copy of the fheroes2 repository.
 It gives you a safe space to prepare and test your changes.
 You can read here how to [create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

-## Software to edit translation files
+### Software to edit translation files

 We encourage you to use [**poedit**](https://poedit.net/) or [**gtranslator**](https://wiki.gnome.org/Apps/Gtranslator) to edit translations.
 Currently all implemented languages, except French, adhere to a standardized font encoding/charset.

-# Editing translations - Your first or next translation
+## Editing translations - Your first or next translation

-## Sync your fork
+### Sync your fork

 Before you start working on the first or next translation, make sure that your fork has all recent changes for the fhereos2 repo.
 To do this, [**sync your fork**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

-## Create a branch
+### Create a branch

 Now create a space for your work where you can safely prepare, test and share your changes.
-Read more [about branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).
+Read more [**about branches**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).

-To create a branch, please follow the GitHub's instruction about [creating a branch within your repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).
+To create a branch, please follow the GitHub's instruction about [**creating a branch within your repo**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).

-## Now provide your changes
+### Now provide your translations

 Now it is time to use your favourite software, which allows you to update the translation and suits you best.

-### Finding translatable strings in the codebase
+#### Finding translatable strings in the codebase

-Translatable strings can be found in the source code as arguments to the `_` function (a short name for `gettext`), `_n` function (a short name for `ngettext`) and `gettext_noop` function used only as indicator for the future string translation.
+All original translatable strings are located in the source code of the project.
+If you need to clarify where this string is being used you can search for it.
 The string below, for example, can be translated in PO files:

 ```cpp
 _( "Are you sure you want to quit?" )
 ```

-## Test your changes
+### Test your changes

 Once the translation files have been modified, for Linux/MacOS run the `make` command below in the `files/lang` subdirectory to create machine object (MO) binary files which can be used by the fheroes2 engine.